periode/thesis/communications/ia/notes.md

 "This symbolic abstraction made the world transparent but the brain opaque.
 Once everything had been reduced to information governed by logic, the actual mechanics ceased to matter—the tradeoff for universal computation was ontology" (from the nautilus article)

+minsky "A major problem in heuristic programming is that of managing situations in whichtwo or more goals are to be achieved at the same time.
+It is often a simple matter todiscover strategies or plans for the goals which will be successful separately but whichare incompatible." -> the issue of binary is solved by having continuous spatial representation [https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.734.2025&rep=rep1&type=pdf]

 --------

 https://search.proquest.com/openview/260e2fac83cc81510b4ec4d42f1b39bb/1?pq-origsite=gscholar&cbl=18750&diss=y thesis on the relationship between logic and parts of lit (literature of logic) (also borges... writers related to the stream/telecommunications?)

+james sagle: made heuristics and chess etc. https://www.chessprogramming.org/James_R._Slagle

 question: to what extent did literary theory/fiction influence ai development?